fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_021.md

 just being new on the job before I at least, feel I can estimate someones abilities.

-## Do You Need to Be a Genius to Succeed in IT?
+## Do You Need To Be A Genius To Succeed In It?

 No not at all.
 You need to be able to focus for long periods of time.
 You need to be able to